gypsydave5/gypsydave5.github.io/posts/go-design-patterns.md

     var handler Handler = NewHandlerAdapter(MyHandler)
 ```

-But Go provides a neat trick that lets us write an Adapter by using a type alias - behold `HandlerFunc`
+But Go provides a neat trick that lets us write an Adapter by using a new type - behold `HandlerFunc`:

 ```golang
 // The HandlerFunc type is an adapter to allow the use of